Anonymous642/UCCA/README.md

 - cr.mem contains UCC definitions.

-In the next steps, during synthesis, these files will be loaded to the MSP430 memory when we run UCCA-M simulation using VIVADO simulation tools.
+In the next steps, during synthesis, these files will be loaded to the MSP430 memory when we run UCCA simulation using VIVADO simulation tools.

 If you want to clean the built files run: